 Ask any SEO company, and most of them will tell you that link building is the toughest part of search engine optimisation (SEO).
 In fact, in a survey conducted by Moz, the majority of experts cite domain-level and page-level links as the most influential elements in Google’s algorithm.

 Link building is an exceptionally powerful strategy to elevate ordinary websites to the top of search engine results pages (SERPs).
-Without good quality backlinks, manufactured or organic, a website simply cannot reach the top of SERPs.
+Without good quality backlinks, manufactured or organic, a website simply cannot reach the top of SERPs for its target keywords.

 Link building is an important component of a successful SEO strategy.
 Image courtesy of Pixabay